Community members make care packages for students in need

 FAYETTEVILLE, Ark.
-(KNWA) — Dozens of people in Fayetteville honoring MLK weekend with a special service project to help students in need.
+(KFTA) — Dozens of people in Fayetteville honoring MLK weekend with a special service project to help students in need.

 More than 100 students from Asbell elementary school will be getting brand new accessories to keep them comfortable during the colder temperatures.